NeilRaiden/keyboard-layouts/Linux/README.md

 * [Maliit](https://maliit.github.io/)
 * [Onboard](https://launchpad.net/onboard).

 At least one of these should be available for your distro.
-Search your software repository.
+Search your software repository for keywords: “onboard”, “maliit”, “kvkbd”, or simply “keyboard”.

 -----